gksudo/server_js/README.md

 The design was based around music downloaded from iTunes & has only been tested to run on node clients using `socket.io-client`.

 ## Usage
 After you clone the project, `cd` into the directory.
 The program takes an argument that's the filepath of the directory where all the music lives.
-On connection, it sends a `handshake` event as a confirmation (sanity testing), and then waits for a `refresh` event to then perform the indexing & serving of the files.
+On connection, it emits a `handshake` event as a confirmation (sanity testing), and then waits for a `refresh` event to then perform the indexing & serving of the files.

 to run:
 `node server.js "/path/to/library/"`